Delict (Scots law): 3) Availability of precautions

-4) Foreseeability of injuryHughes v Lord Advocate [1963]
+4) Foreseeability of injury

-Two young boys were playing near an unattended manhole surrounded by paraffin lamps.
+In Hughes v Lord Advocate, two young boys were playing near an unattended manhole surrounded by paraffin lamps.
 One boy fell in and the lamp exploded causing burns.
 Held: even although it was unforeseeable that a child would be injured in such a way in such circumstances, considering that an unattended site such as this would be likely to constitute an allurement for young children it was foreseeable that there was a risk of injury by burning.
 Since that was what in fact occurred, the nature of the damage was reasonably foreseeable and the boy won his case.
 It was decided that the type of injury arising from the wrong must be of a foreseeable type.

 Burden of proof

 Normally the burden of proof is on the pursuer to show that the defender has not achieved the standard of care expected of him in the circumstances.
 However, this can be difficult if not impossible where the cause of an accident cannot be discovered.
 In these circumstances the doctrine of res ipsa loquitur (the facts speak for themselves) may be of use to the pursuer since it transfers the burden of proof to the defender.
 In other words, if the pursuer can successfully plead res ipsa loquitur the law presumes that the defender has been negligent and it is up to the defender to provide a plausible explanation for the accident which is inconsistent with his negligence.

 To rely upon this doctrine the pursuer must establish two things: